 You’ll also need to complete a background check as part of the license application.
 To start the process, which costs $15, visit the Criminal Records Checks (CRC) website.
 If you’ve lived in other states in the last seven years, the cost will vary.
 You can check the CRC’s pricing per state online.

-4. Pass the License Exam
+4. Pass the North Carolina Real Estate License Exam

-Cost: $56
+$56

 After you’ve completed your license application, you’ll receive a Notice of Exam Eligibility by email from the NCREC.
 You have 180 days to schedule your license exam.

-If you take your exam in person, you’ll need to bring two valid forms of ID with you.
-Both will need to show your signature, and one needs to be a government-issued photo ID.
+You are required to take the license exam at a PSI testing location and you’ll need to bring one valid form of photo ID with you.
 You can take the exam in-person at the following locations:

 • Asheville